Leandromaro/Java-Design-Patterns/README.md

 As described by Gof:

-> Compose objects into tree structure to represent part-whole hierarchies.Composite lets client treat individual objects and compositions of objects uniformly.
+> Compose objects into tree structure to represent part-whole hierarchies. __Composite lets client treat individual objects and compositions of objects uniformly__.

 ### Where to use
 Use the Composite pattern when